shapeh/flagkit/README.md

 ## Sass

-This lib was written using sass and as such the original sass mixins are available via ```node_modules/flagkit-web/styles/flags.scss``` if you would like to create your own .css file.
+This lib was written using Sass and as such the original sass mixins are available via ```node_modules/flagkit-web/styles/flags.scss``` if you would like to create your own .css file.